mxsm/document/Java/JSE/并发和多线程/AQS.md

             } while (pred.waitStatus > 0);
             pred.next = node;
         } else {
-            /*
-             * waitStatus must be 0 or PROPAGATE.
-Indicate that we
-             * need a signal, but don't park yet.
-Caller will need to
-             * retry to make sure it cannot acquire before parking.
-             */

             compareAndSetWaitStatus(pred, ws, Node.SIGNAL);
         }
         return false;
     }

-    /**
-     * Convenience method to interrupt current thread.
-     */
     static void selfInterrupt() {
         Thread.currentThread().interrupt();
     }